DeJon Jarreau

-DeJon Jarmond Jarreau (born January 23, 1998) is an American professional basketball player who last played for the Memphis Hustle of the NBA G League.
+DeJon Jarmond Jarreau (born January 23, 1998) is an American professional basketball player, who most recently played for the Memphis Grizzlies of the National Basketball Association (NBA).
 He played college basketball for the UMass Minutemen and the Houston Cougars.

 Early life and high school career

 Jarreau grew up in the 7th Ward of New Orleans, a neighborhood suffering from crime and poverty.
 He attended McDonogh 35 College Preparatory Charter High School in New Orleans.
 He competed for Elfrid Payton Elite on the Amateur Athletic Union circuit.
 Jarreau was a four-star recruit and committed to playing college basketball for UMass over an offer from Miami (Florida).

 College career

-UMass

 On November 14, 2016, Jarreau recorded a freshman season-high 25 points, eight rebounds and six assists in a 90–88 loss to Ole Miss.
 He averaged 9.8 points and 4.5 assists per game.
 Jarreau left UMass after head coach Derek Kellogg was fired.